kcdrew002/Ollama_Chatbot/README.md

 ### Using the Bot

-After starting Ollama, use 'ollama run llama3' to interact with the bot.
+After starting Ollama, use `llama run llama3` to interact with the bot.